French regulator urges Solutions 30 to publish results, audit

-France's AMF market regulator on Tuesday urged Solutions 30 (S30.PA)to publish its annual financial report and an auditor's signed-off report.
+PARIS (Reuters) -France’s AMF market regulator on Tuesday urged Solutions 30 to publish its annual financial report and an auditor’s signed-off report.

 A spokeswoman for Solutions 30 said she had no immediate comment to make on the AMF’s statement.